 OTA Program Outcomes: The total number of graduates from the Maria College Occupational Therapy Assistant program during the 3-year period of 2022 - 2024 was 75 with an overall graduation rate of 94.9% within 3 years of acceptance to the OTA program.
 The percentage of new graduate test takers who passed the National Board for Certification in Occupational Therapy (NBCOT) certification examination within 1 year in 2023 is 58%.
-The Occupational Therapy Assistant Program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of The American Occupational Therapy Association (7501 Wisconsin Avenue, Suite510E, Bethesda, MD 20814-4929).
+The Occupational Therapy Assistant Program holds probationary accreditation status with the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (7501 Wisconsin Avenue, Suite 510E, Bethesda, MD 20814-4929, phone number: 301-652-6611, http://acoteonline.org).